 Are you looking for that easy breezy summer wardrobe staple that elevates your look to feminine boho chic instantly?
 Look no further!
 DIY Kimonos are a great summer beach cover up, good to throw on with a summer dress on a cool evening or a great transition piece for fall.
 Paired with jeans or shorts, this quick & easy DIY Kimono is the most versatile piece you will ever own.

-The only supplies you need for this no pattern sewing tutorial are fabric of your choosing (approximately 1.5 to 2 metres), thread, pins, scissors and measuring tape.
+The only supplies you need for this no pattern sewing tutorial is fabric of your choosing (approximately 1.5 to 2 metres), thread, pins, scissors and measuring tape.
 And of course a sewing machine and a serger (optional) if you want to finish the inside seams so they don’t fray.
 My material was lightweight, breathable and left over from a summer dress.
 But any lightweight poly/cotton blend would do.
 Just drape it over your shoulder if you are wondering if it would be a good material and get the feel of it.

 I am 5’7″ and this DIY kimono grazes just below my seat.

 All fabric pieces were cut on the straight of grain.
 All seam allowances are 5/8″ except for the trim, which was 1/4″.
 If you have a serger, finish off all the edges prior to sewing pieces together.